janole/code-bandit/README.md

 ## Security & Responsibility

-- Code Bandit is powerful — use it in a version-controlled (`git`) directory to safeguard your work.
+- Code Bandit is powerful.
+When in write mode, it can overwrite or delete files.
+It is highly recommended to use it in a version-controlled (`git`) directory to safeguard your work.
-- There is NO confirmation for deletions or overwrites: all actions requested via chat or tool invocation happen instantly!
-- Review changes with git before committing.
+- Always review changes made by the assistant before committing. `git diff` is your friend.

 ---